Kong/docs.konghq.com/app/konnect/dev-portal/applications/enable-app-reg.md

 If you do _not_ already have an OIDC Auth Strategy created, we will first create an OIDC Auth strategy, and then apply it to our API Product:

-1. In the Dev Portal menu, navigate to the the Application Auth Strategy tab.
+1. In the Dev Portal menu, navigate to the **Application Auth Strategy** tab.
 Select New Auth Strategy to create an auth strategy.
-Please refer to the [configuration parameters section]([url](https://docs.konghq.com/konnect/dev-portal/applications/enable-app-reg/#openid-config-parameters)) for more information about each field.
+Please refer to the [configuration parameters section](#openid-config-parameters) for more information about each field.

 2. Enter a Name to be seen only in Konnect and a Display Name that will be displayed on your Portal